 In 2001, the first International Film Festival of Marrakech (FIFM) was held in Marrakech.

-In October 2002, the coalition government formed in March 1998, which was drawn primarily from opposition parties, ended.
+The coalition government formed in March 1998, which was primarily drawn from opposition parties, was in power until October 2002.

 In 2002, Morocco and Spain agreed to a US-brokered resolution over the disputed island of Perejil.

-In 2002, a dispute with Spain over the small island of Perejil arose, which brought attention to the issue of the sovereignty of Melilla and Ceuta.
+In 2002, a dispute with Spain arose over the small island of Perejil, drawing attention to the sovereignty of Melilla and Ceuta.

-An investment programme of about MAD 15 billion was made to cover the centers managed by ONEP from 2003–2017.
+From 2003–2017, an investment programme of about MAD 15 billion was made to cover the centres managed by ONEP.

 According to the 2004 census, 2.19 million Moroccans spoke a foreign language other than French.